froboy/yusaopeny_docs/content/en/docs/Wiki/Decouple-component-from-Open-Y-as-independent-module-project.md

 # References

-Useful article for future decoupling - https://medium.com/@ayushya/move-directory-from-one-repository-to-another-preserving-git-history-d210fa049d4b
+- A useful article for future decoupling - [Move files from one repository to another, preserving git history](https://medium.com/@ayushya/move-directory-from-one-repository-to-another-preserving-git-history-d210fa049d4b)